Using a CPAP Machine With Oxygen

 Oxygen Tanks

 Oxygen tanks store oxygen in either gas or liquid form.
-They will eventually run out of oxygen and need to be refilled or replaced.
+They'll eventually run out of oxygen and need to be refilled or replaced.
 Users can choose between larger tanks intended for at-home use and smaller tanks that are more portable, though there are regulations surrounding oxygen transport that can make travel difficult.

 Benefits: